Postcode area: NR8.

 One of Costessey’s greatest strengths is its transport connectivity.
 The A47 runs along the southern edge of the area, providing fast dual-carriageway access to the A11 (towards Cambridge and London), the Norwich Southern Bypass, and westward towards Dereham and King’s Lynn.
 During off-peak hours, the drive into Norwich city centre takes around 10 minutes, though the Longwater junction and Dereham Road corridor can see congestion during morning and evening rush hours.

 First Bus operates regular services along the Dereham Road corridor into Norwich, with the 22/23 routes providing frequent connections throughout the day.
-The bus journey to the city centre takes approximately 20–25 minutes.
+The bus journey to the city centre takes approximately 20 to 25 minutes.
 From Queen’s Hills, dedicated bus routes serve the development with stops throughout the estate.

-Norwich railway station is accessible within 15–20 minutes by car or 30 minutes by bus, offering direct services to London Liverpool Street (1hr 50min), Cambridge (1hr 20min), and Ely.
+Norwich railway station is accessible within 15 to 20 minutes by car or 30 minutes by bus, offering direct services to London Liverpool Street (1hr 50min), Cambridge (1hr 20min), and Ely.
 Norwich International Airport is approximately 25 minutes away via the Northern Distributor Road.

 How Good Is Broadband in Costessey?